Pacific Northwest University of Health Sciences College of Osteopathic Medicine

 - Cadwell Student Center is a 10,000-square-foot facility with classrooms, student lounge and study space.

 - University Conference Center is a 10,300-square-foot facility used for conferences, classrooms, boardroom and study space.

-- PNWU consumes 10,000-square-foot of Iron Horse Lodge.
-There are many offices for multiple university offices located in this building along with administration.
+- PNWU consumes 10,000-square-feet of Iron Horse Lodge.
+There are multiple university offices located in this building along with administration.

 Student residence options:

 Students must secure their own housing.
 PNWU is surrounded by neighborhoods with a variety of housing options.
-PNWU will assist students in their search for appropriate, affordable housing.
+PNWU will assist students in their search for appropriate, affordable housing